Ne00n/woodCDN/README.md

 TemporaryFileSystem=/tmp/:ro
 BindReadOnlyPaths=/tmp/state
 ```
-300MB up to 2GB Memory needed for gdnsd (depends on zone file size, failover nodes...)<br />
-**If you upload the dc.conf, the POP's need to be already added, otherwise gdnsd will refuse to start**<br>
 Afterwards you should be able to run that on any node but just once<br />
 ```
 cd /opt/woodCDN; python3 cli.py init